 Linux (or, the Linux kernel) is an open source software project that powers a wide variety of computing applications.
 Many of the world’s most popular websites run on Linux-powered software.
 The Android phone operating system runs on a modified version of the Linux kernel.

 Yes, Linux is free depending on what kind of application you’re running and how you govern its usage.
 For example, operating systems that run on a “GNU/Linux” platform are free to download, modify, and use for personal applications.
 Enterprise Linux, selling software services, or related commercial entanglements may come with non-free licensing terms.
+This brings up an interesting point about open source vs proprietary software.
 Many Linux-based operating systems ship with proprietary (as in non-free) software components, which you can use without a monetary transaction but may inhibit other activities (such as selling that software in a package with other free software).

 Linus Torvalds began creating the Linux kernel in 1991 and, with the help of volunteers created what we know as Linux today.